 During the spring months, pike are up shallow and smaller, more natural patterns are used to catch fish.
 Whereas the fall months require huge streamer patterns with bright colorations.
-This is dependent on the region, but it is a general rule to follow.
+This depends on the region, but it is a general rule.

 Here are Yellow Dog’s top pike flies to bring on your next excursion.